RamitRoshan/Bite-Buddy/README.md

 ## For Recruiters

-This project reflects core skills in:
+This project reflects my-core skills in:

 - Building modern React apps with reusable components
 - Managing state with hooks and context
 - UI/UX optimization (loaders, responsiveness)
 - Clean, readable code and scalable structure
+- How we can implement Lazy Loading

 ---